socra-sigl-2023/continuous-delivery/README.md

 #### Step 4.2: Configuring your workflow

+Before you start, make sure you:
+- you `git pull origin main` on your local host after commiting your workflow
-Before you start, make sure you understood the previous step.
-Read again this `main.yml` file with comments to understand the structure.
+- understood the previous step
+- Read again this `deploy.yml` file with comments to understand the structure.

 To roughly sum up, a workflow is composed of:
 - a name (to identify your workflow in the `Actions` tab on Github), specified